Faculty/Staff Referral Guide

 If student is unable to take care of themselves or is under the influence then immediately dial 9-1-1.

-If the situation is more of suspected substance use or the student confide in you they are struggling with substance abuse then please submit a CARE referral and a member of our team will reach out.
+If the situation involves on-going substance use or the student expresses they are struggling with substance abuse then please submit a CARE referral and a member of our team will reach out.

 If student needs further medical attention or is suffering from cold, flu symptoms please direct them to our Campus Health Center.

-If the student confides that they are facing an illness or injury that is impacting their attendance or classwork encourage the student to connect with Disability Support Resources.
-The DSR can help students correctly obtain classroom accommodations if applicable to their situation.
+If the student confides that they are facing an illness or injury that is impacting their attendance or classwork encourage the student to connect with Student Accessibility Resources office to help students correctly obtain classroom accommodations if applicable to their situation.

 If the student is in need of extra support post a hospitalization, injury or other medical condition feel free to submit a CARE referral